Statewide Virtual Charter School Board votes to begin contract termination process against Epic Charter Schools

 In late July, Hamrick signed an affidavit on behalf of Epic’s for-profit operator, which is shielding Epic’s Learning Fund spending records — and in direct opposition to the official position of the Statewide Virtual Charter School Board.

-Hamrick ran for Senate District 45 during a 2017 special election, but was defeated in the Republican primary.
-Records from the Oklahoma Ethics Commission show Epic Co-Founder and co-owner of Epic Youth Services charter school management company David Chaney contributed to Hamrick’s 2017 campaign.
+Hamrick ran for Senate District 45 during a 2017 special election but was defeated in the Republican primary.
+Records from the Oklahoma Ethics Commission show that Epic co-founder and co-owner of Epic Youth Services charter school management company David Chaney contributed to Hamrick’s 2017 campaign.

-On Monday, the Oklahoma State Board of Education, which accredits all public schools in Oklahoma, voted unanimously to demand back $11.2 million in taxpayer funding based on the investigative audit by the office of State Auditor and Inspector Cindy Byrd.
+On Monday, the Oklahoma State Board of Education, which accredits all public schools in Oklahoma, voted unanimously to demand back $11.2 million in taxpayer funds based on the investigative audit by the State Auditor and Inspector's Office.

 Initial findings include chronically inaccurate cost accounting by Epic to state education officials that reportedly allowed school co-founders Ben Harris and David Chaney to boost their personal earnings by nearly $2 million through their for-profit charter school management company.